M.Com DCM 6106 FINANCIAL ACCOUNTING & REPORTING

 Ans:

-1. a) List out reporting areas that may be relevant to a particular company or organization when considering matters related to Corporate Responsibility (CR) in financial reporting.
+Here is a list of reporting areas that may be relevant to a particular company or organization in the context of Corporate Responsibility:

-1. b) Explain is there any difference between the Impairment and Depreciation of Non -Current Assets.?
+1. Explain the difference between Impairment and Depreciation of Non -Current Assets.?

 1. Write short note on: